-Doctors told the family it was a Timber Rattlesnake, and judging by the two-inch bite on Szalas' leg, doctors told her the snake was probably about 6 feet long.
+She said doctors later told her it was a Timber Rattlesnake, and judging by the two-inch bite on Zach's leg, doctors told her the snake was probably about six feet long.

 Tom O'Rourke, the Executive Director of Charleston County Parks and Recreation, said he's never seen anyone bitten by a rattlesnake in his 10 years on the job.

-He said park officials didn't kill the rattlesnake that bit Zach because with the park being 10,000 acres, it'd be impossible to kill every poisonous snake.
+He said park officials didn't kill the rattlesnake that bit Zach because with the park being 10-thousand acres, it'd be impossible to kill every poisonous snake.